metomi/rose/sphinx/api/configuration/suite.rst

    The suite install configuration file :rose:file:`rose-suite.conf` should contain the information on how to install the suite.

+   .. rose:conf:: opts

+      Hardcode an optional configuration to be used by the suite.
+It is generally better to specify optional configurations using the :envvar:`ROSE_SUITE_OPT_CONF_KEYS` environment variable or
+      ``--opt-conf-key`` argument both of which work with :ref:`command-rose-suite-run`.

    .. rose:conf:: env

       Specify the environment variables to export to the suite daemon.
 The